tgilewicz/uniformaugment/README.md

 Unofficial PyTorch Reimplementation of [UniformAugment](https://arxiv.org/abs/2003.14348).
 Most of codes are from [Fast AutoAugment](https://github.com/kakaobrain/fast-autoaugment) and [PyTorch RandAugment](https://github.com/ildoonet/pytorch-randaugment).

 ## Introduction
 UniformAugment is an automated data augmentation approach that completely avoids a search phase.
+UniformAugment’s effectiveness is comparable to the known methods, while still being highly efficient by virtue of not requiring any search.

 ## Usage